-- Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the performance of the Common Stock of Bausch Health Companies Inc. (the "Underlying Stock"). - Contingent coupon rate of 9.00% per annum (2.25% per quarter) payable quarterly if the Observation Value of the Underlying Stock on the applicable Observation Date is greater than or equal to 60% of the Starting Value. - Beginning in February 2020, automatically callable quarterly for an amount equal to the principal amount plus the relevant contingent coupon if the Observation Value of the Underlying Stock is greater than or equal to the Starting Value on any Observation Date (other than the final Observation Date). - Assuming the Notes are not called prior to maturity, if the Underlying Stock declines by more than 60% from the Starting Value, at maturity your investment will be subject to a 1:1 downside, with up to 100% of the principal at risk; otherwise, at maturity investors will receive the principal amount.
-At maturity the investor will also receive the final contingent coupon if the Observation Value of the Underlying Stock on the final Observation Date is greater than or equal to 60% of its Starting Value. - The Starting Value of the Underlying Stock is \$27.01 which was the Closing Market Price on November 12, 2019 (the "Strike Date").
-The Starting Value may be higher or lower than the Closing Market Price of the Underlying Stock on the pricing date. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance") and Bank of America Corporation ("BAC" or the "Guarantor"). - The Notes are expected to price on November 13, 2019, expected to issue on November 15, 2019 and expected to mature on November 17, 2022. - The Notes will not be listed on any securities exchange. - CUSIP No. 09709TXJ5.
+- Beginning in February 2020, automatically callable quarterly for an amount equal to the principal amount plus the relevant contingent coupon if the Observation Value of the Underlying Stock is greater than or equal to the Starting Value on any Observation Date (other than the final Observation Date). - Assuming the Notes are not called prior to maturity, if the Underlying Stock declines by more than 60% from the Starting Value, at maturity your investment will be subject to a 1:1 downside, with up to 100% of the principal at risk; otherwise, at maturity investors will receive the principal amount.
+At maturity the investor will also receive the final contingent coupon if the Observation Value of the Underlying Stock on the final Observation Date is greater than or equal to 60% of its Starting Value. - The Starting Value of the Underlying Stock is \$27.01 which was the Closing Market Price on November 12, 2019 (the "Strik@ate").
+The Starting Value of the Underlying Stock is lower than the Closing Market Price on the pricing date. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance") and Bank of America Corporation ("BAC" or the "Guarantor"). - The Notes priced on November 13, 2019, will issue on November 15, 2019 and will mature on November 17, 2022. - The Notes will not be listed on any securities exchange. - CUSIP No. 09709TXJ5.

-The initial estimated value of the Notes as of the pricing date is expected to be between \$920 and \$960 per Note, which is less than the public offering price listed below .
+The initial estimated value of the Notes as of the pricing date is \$965.00 per Note, which is less than the public offering price listed below .
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-15 of this pricing supplement for additional information.
-Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-8 of the accompanying product supplement, page S-4 of the accompanying prospectus.
-None of the Securities and Exchange Commission (the "SEC"), any state securities commission, or any other regulatory body has approved or disapproved of these securities or determined if this Note Prospectus (as defined on page PS-9) is truthful or complete.
+Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-8 of this pricing supplement, page PS-8 of the accompanying product supplement, page S-4 of the accompanying prospectus.

+None of the Securities and Exchange Commission (the "SEC"), any state securities commission, or any other regulatory body has approved or disapproved of these securities or determined if this Note Prospectus (as defined on page PS-19) is truthful or complete.
 Any representation to the contrary is a criminal offense.

-Public offering price (1) Underwriting discount (1) Proceeds, before expenses, to BofA Finance

-Per Note \$1,000.00 \$35.00 \$965.00
+Public offering price (1) Underwriting discount (1) Proceeds, before expenses, to BofA Finance Per Note \$1,000.00 \$35.00 \$965.00 Total \$1,166,000.00 \$40,810.00 \$1,125,190.00

-Total